devsecopsgirl/internship-appsecco/docs/dast.md

 #### Pushing an ECR Repository

-When be create a repository it shows commands for pushing.
-So we have have to follow these commands and we can easily push the image to our ECR Repository.
+When we create a repository it shows commands for pushing.
+So we have to follow these commands and we can easily push the image to our ECR Repository.
 ```
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 394310921697.dkr.ecr.us-east-2.amazonaws.com